 ”It's interesting to me that our students are our future, they are so technologically advanced, yet we place them into aging facilities,” Williams said.

 The enrollment in Rohnerville is stable, unlike many other districts in the county, but due to the California budget crisis, the funds they would normally receive are not coming in or are being delayed.
-Needed repairs in the district include fixing plumbing and electrical outlets, asbestos and dry rot removal, and fixing some health regulation compliance issues in the kitchen and bathrooms.
-The district also hopes to make its facilities more energy-efficient.

 The Blue Lake School District also hopes to become more efficient by generating energy through wind and solar capabilities if its Measure K is passed, said Superintendent Paula Wyant-Kelso.